disunity-hq/store/LOCAL_DEVELOPMENT.md

 To build the Frontend in watch mode, run `npm run build:Watch`.

 To start the server in watch mode, run `dotnet watch run`

+### Local settings
+The local appsettings can be used for an settings that you want to apply locally that you don't wish to be committed.
+This can include modifications meant purely for testing, or secret values.

+To create an `appsetings.Local.json` simply make a copy of `appsettings.Local.template.json` and modify as you see fit.
+You may add or remove values, but if you remove and/or don't specify the secrets, then features that rely on them will be disabled

 ---